shokDevarajan/chatsup/README.md

 # chatsup
-This repository is to develop messaging application
+This repository is to develop messaging application and its functions.